umutozge/smallworld/README.md

 ##### Projects

-A project consists of `theory.lisp` and `lexicon.lisp` files.
-The `lexicon.lisp` file is where you enter your lexicon; inspecting the file `projects/basic/lexicon.lisp` should be enough to understand its syntax.
-Understanding the function of `theory.lisp` requires having grasped some other concepts.
+A project consists of the files `<project-name>.lex` and `<project-name>.thr` files, and optionally `<project-name>.fst` for morphological analyses. **These naming conventions are strict.** The `<project-name>.lex` file is where you enter your lexicon; inspecting the file `projects/basic/basic.lex` should be enough to understand its syntax.
+Understanding the function of `<project-name>.thr` requires having grasped some other concepts.

+Whenever you load a project, there will appear a file named `_lexicon.lisp` in your project folder.
+This file will be useful to inspect the details of your lexicon for debugging purposes.

 ###### Attribute-value matrices